PaoAracena/PaoAracena/README.md

 ### Hi there 👋 My Name is Paola
  😄 Pronouns: she/her
+ 🌱 I’m currently learning JavaScript
+ ⚡ Fun fact: I'm Dominican and Puerto Rican , Raised in the Bronx 📫 How to reach me:
+ Email: Paolaaracena1233@gmail.com
 <!--
 **PaoAracena/PaoAracena** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.